 Derk Wadas is an experienced and respected attorney with decades of law practice experience in nearly every aspect of criminal law and procedure.
 Derk has been successfully practicing criminal law for twenty three years.
 He has been helping people avoid or minimize the harsh outcomes of the criminal justice system since 2005, after first spending six years as a prosecutor

-Derk Wadas has been successfully practicing criminal law and procedure exclusively for 20 years.
-He has received numerous awards and recognition, including Board Certification in Criminal Law by the Texas Board of Legal Specialization since 2011.
-He has been selected as a Super Lawyer by Texas Super Lawyers Magazine, an award given to less than 5% of the attorneys in the state.
-He was also named a “Top 100 Trial Lawyer” by The National Trial Lawyers Association.
+He has received numerous awards and recognition, including Board Certification in Criminal Law by the Texas Board of Legal Specialization, a distinction he earned and has maintained since 2011.
+He has been named a Super Lawyer by Texas Super Lawyers Magazine every years since 2014.
+This is an award only given to less than 5% of the attorneys in the state.

 Crimes may be misdemeanors or felonies.
 Felonies are more serious crimes that are punishable with more than one year in jail.
 In Texas, common examples of felonies include robbery, burglary, arson, aggravated assault and battery, murder, and kidnapping.
 All crimes must be established beyond a reasonable doubt.
 While this is a tough standard, charges are usually brought only once a prosecutor believes that they have gathered a sufficient amount of evidence to support the charge.
 It is critical to retain a skillful criminal attorney in the McKinney area to protect your rights.Federal Criminal Defense